nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### _Finding persons_ : `person /find (n:QUERY)`

 Finds all persons that match your search term.
+This will search for the term within the person's name.

 Format: `person  /find (n:QUERY)`<br>
 Advanced user Format:`p /f (n:QUERY)`

 * Finds all persons that match with given `QUERY`.
+* Substrings will match: `jo` will match `John` and `joanne`.

 Examples: